macknever/demoRepo/exercises/README.md

 ```

 #### Wild card
+Wild card is question mark ?.
+When need to deal with a GenericClass<T>, say `foo (GenericClass<T>`, this T need to be a
+specific type.
+If we need some dynamic of this T we need use Wild card.

 Wild card can make generic type generic.
 When you want to read `List<T>` like `void read(List<T>)`, you have to specify
 the type of T. If you want to make it generic, you need to use it like `void read(List<?>)`.
 If it is arbitrary type, that